shubhamjha97/computational-graph/README.md

 type(z)		# <class 'computational_graph.basic.Var'>

-# Also note that, we can also perform an operation with a Var and an int or float like so-
+# Also note that, we can also perform an operation with a Var and an int or float-
 z = x + 6	# 11

 # Other supported basic ops